HeraYanni/ProbGenArtifAccel/README.md

 ## Copyright Notice

-The present software, created by Hera Yanni, can be freely employed, downloaded, and shared with others as long as proper credit is attributed to the creator:
+The present software files, created by Hera Yanni, can be freely employed, downloaded, and shared with others as long as proper credit is attributed to the creator:

 Hera Yanni (c) 2024